-We’ve all driven around with the low fuel light on.
-Some people even play fuel station roulette on a regular basis, driving as far as they dare with the orange light on and their car running on the dregs of its fuel.
-But do you really know how many miles of range your car has when the low fuel light comes on?
+Most people have driven around with the low fuel light or low battery alert on.
+Some people even play fuel station roulette on a regular basis, driving as far as they dare with the warning light on and their car running on the dregs of its fuel or battery.
+But do you really know how many miles your car has left in it when the warning light comes on?

 What is your car’s fuel light range?

-That is like asking how long a piece of string is.
+That’s like asking how long a piece of string is.
 It depends on how the fuel gauge is calibrated.
 On some cars, the gauge will tell you the tank is empty with zero range when it’s still got around a gallon left in it.
 On others, the opposite is true.
-We’ve heard tales of drivers whose cars have stopped running despite the read out saying they’ve still got a range of 30 miles.
+We’ve heard tales of drivers whose cars have stopped running despite the read-out saying they’ve still got a range of 30 miles.

 How accurate are fuel gauges?

-This varies greatly.
+This varies greatly, too.
 Some aren’t very accurate at all, some are; many err on the side of caution.
 Some modern cars have a range function on their computer.
-When the fuel light comes on, the range function will probably pop up to say how many miles you have left in the fuel tank.
-However, this is usually an average figure gleaned from your overall mpg up to that point.
-If you’re on a motorway where you’re typically driving quickly, your car will burn fuel at a faster rate.
+When the fuel or low battery light comes on, the range function will probably pop up to say how many miles you have left in the tank.
+However, this is usually an average figure gleaned from your overall miles per gallon up to that point.
+If you’re on a motorway where you’re typically driving quickly, your car will use fuel or battery at a faster rate

 Is there really a reserve fuel tank?

-Some people think cars have a second ‘reserve’ fuel tank like old aeroplanes did.
+Some people think cars have a second ‘reserve’ fuel tank.
 They don’t.
-When the fuel light comes on, the fuel level is towards the bottom of the tank.
-You’re into what’s called the reserve fuel.
-However when the fuel light comes on does vary.
+When the fuel light comes on, the fuel is running out..
+However, when the fuel light comes on does vary.
 On some cars it will be when the tank has 15 per cent of its fuel remaining.
 On others it will be at less than 10 per cent.
 Check your car’s user manual to find out what your reserve fuel is.

 How many people run out of fuel every year?